History Comes to You!

 East Sioux Falls was a quarry town located 6 miles east of Sioux Falls.
 Through historic photos, this presentation looks at the rise and fall of the company town and discusses the importance of the quarry industry to this area.

 Gaze into the night sky in our portable planetarium and discover the secrets of the seasonal constellations.
 Starlab gives students the tools to begin their own sky exploration.
-Starlab encompasses astronomy and mythology and is applicable to 1st, 2nd, 5th, and 8th grade science standards and 2nd & 6th grade history standards.
+Starlab encompasses astronomy and mythology and is applicable to science and history standards.

 Programs are offered to the public for $2 per person but are FREE to scheduled school groups.